About the Region

 “(Man) has not learned to think like a mountain.
 (We) must risk to achieve balance.” – Aldo Leopold

-The University of Utah is nestled on the east side of Salt Lake City in the foothills of the Wasatch Mountains, right in the heart of one off the fastest growing metropolitan areas in North America – the Wasatch Front.
-This location offers our students tremendous opportunities for community engagement, professional internships, mentoring and networking opportunities.
-Our College has made a significant commitment to being an incubator for teaching innovation, leveraging our location to provide students immersive, and often community-engaged learning experiences.
+The University of Utah is nestled on the east side of Salt Lake City in the foothills of the Wasatch Mountains, right in the heart of one of the fastest growing metropolitan areas in North America – the Wasatch Front.
+This location offers our students tremendous opportunities for community engagement, professional internships, and mentoring and networking opportunities.
+Our College has made a significant commitment to being an incubator for teaching innovation, leveraging our location to provide students immersive and often community-engaged learning experiences.

 No matter your location, mountain views are ubiquitous, serving as a constant reminder for us to “aspire.”
 The inspiration we take from the mountains is found in the College’s four commitments: responsibility (taking care of those who follow), resilience (eco-interdependence), respect (the need to support healthy diversity), and response (dynamic of transformational positive change).
 This is what we believe is meant by the challenge to “think like a mountain.”
 These are commitments that demand creativity and risk-taking, and I believe this is why Salt Lake is home to a growing creative community, often referred to as the “Silicon slopes.”
 Our College is at the heart of these conversations, and we would love for you to join us in “thinking like a mountain.”